korrel8r/korrel8r/README.md

 The following concepts are represented by interfaces in the korrel8 package.
 Support for a new domain implements these interfaces:

 **Domain** \
-a family of signals with common storage and representation.
+A family of signals with common storage and representation.
 Examples: resource, alert, metric, trace

 **Store** \
-a source of signal data from some + Examples: Loki, Prometheus, Kubernetes API server.
+A source of signal data from some Domain.
+Examples: Loki, Prometheus, Kubernetes API server.

 **Query**  \
-Stores accept a Query and return a set of matching signals.
+A URL or URI reference to fetch a set of signals from a Store

 **Class**  \
-A subset of signals in a Domain with a common same schema: field names, field types and semantics. + Examples: Pod (k8s), Event(k8s), `KubeContainerWaiting`(alert), log_logged_bytes_total(metric)
+A subset of signals in a Domain with a common schema (field definitions).
+Examples: Pod (k8s), Event(k8s), `KubeContainerWaiting`(alert), log_logged_bytes_total(metric)

 **Object** \
 An instance of a signal.

 **Rule**  \
-Apply to an instance of a *start* Class, generate a query for the *goal* Class. + Rules are written in terms of domain-specific objects and query languages, but the start and goal can be in different domains (e.g. k8s/Service.v1 → loki/log) + Currently rules are defined as Go templates, see ./rules for examples.
+Apply to an instance of a *start* Class, generate a query for a *goal* Class.
+Rules are written in terms of domain-specific objects and query languages, but the start and goal can be in different domains (e.g. k8s/Service.v1 → loki/log)
+Currently rules are defined as Go templates, see ./rules for examples.

 # Conflicting Vocabularies